Carbon Management

 Red: Amount of CO2 being captured now

-Blue: Amount of CO2 the world has promised to capture by 2050 in stated policies
+Blue: Amount of CO2 the world has promised to capture by 2050 in the IEA Stated Policies Scenario

 Green: Amount of CO2 needed to capture by 2050 in the IEA Sustainable Development Scenario